Wooden Engagement and Wedding Rings – Good or Bad Idea?

 While replacing the ring is not expensive, there is the emotional tug knowing that you won’t be wearing the exact same ring from your proposal or wedding day.

-There are several ways that you can enhance the meaningfulness of your wooden engagement or wedding ring.
 One way is to add an engraving that holds meaning to you, such as a special date (eg: when you first met, kissed, proposed), special word (eg: always, love, forever, together) or a quote or phrase (eg: forever and for always, to infinity and beyond, us and God).
 Most wooden rings are engravable, so this should not be an issue.

-Another great way to add meaning to your ring is to check with your jeweler if it’s possible to incorporate certain materials into the design.
-For example, if you have access to a piece of hardwood from a special place (eg: where you first met, your first holiday together) or a gemstone, rock, shell or coral from some meaningful point in your life.
+For example, if you have access to a piece of hardwood from a special place (eg: where you first met, your first holiday together) or a gemstone, rock, shell, or coral from some meaningful point in your life.
 These are some options but there are many other ways to get creative and add meaning to your wooden ring!

 Shopping for a wooden ring online may be your best option, as finding a brick and mortar store that deals with wooden rings can prove difficult.
+We recommend searching online for the best options.

 Jewelry Guide